Sustainable Fashion: From Dolce & Gabbana's Eco Fur to Prada's Re-Nylon

 Prada Re-Nylon

-Launched in 2019 and expanded for Spring Summer 22-23, Prada's Re-Nylon line is a collection of garments and accessories born from the collaboration with the Italian Aquafill.
+Launched in 2019 and expanded for Spring/Summer 2022-23, Prada's Re-Nylon line is a collection of garments and accessories born from the collaboration with Italian brand Aquafill.

-The company, specialized in the production of synthetic fibers, has created re-nylon , a particular material that derives from the recycling of plastic materials recovered from the ocean floor.
+The company, specialized in the production of synthetic fibers, has created re-nylon , a particular material derived from the recycling of plastic materials recovered from the ocean floor.

 The maison has also launched a program to reduce its CO2 footprint by using renewable energy resources in both its factories and offices.